Azure/aistudio-copilot-sample/data/3-product-info/product_info_66.md

-# Information about product item_number: 66
+# Information about Pathfinder Pro-1 Adventure Compass (item_number: 66)
 Pathfinder Pro-1 Adventure Compass, priced: $39.99.

 Experience accurate navigation and superior outdoor performance with this durable and reliable compass, crafted by the experts at Pathfinder.